 Device types supported for activation are defined by the activation partner.
 For example, Google Ads Customer Match supports hashed email addresses that are using the sha256 hash method.

-In order to use your hem-based data, simply created first party segments and activate to Google Ads Customer Match.
+In order to use your hem-based data, simply create first party segments and activate to Google Ads Customer Match.
 The Audience Studio platform will package and send only the first party hashed email addresses with sha256 hashing method.
 Learn more about the Google Ads Customer Match integration.